threefoldtech/info_grid/src/playground/nextcloud.md

 Once the weblet is deployed, the details page will appear.
 If you are using a custom domain with a public IPv4, you'll need to set your DNS record now using the IP address shown under **Public IPv4**.
 Again, see [below](#dns-details) for details.

 Before you can access Nextcloud itself, you'll need to decide which addons you want to install and complete a setup step.
 This is done through the AIO interface that's included with your deployment.
-To access it, you can visit the **Nextcloud Setup** link shown in the dteails page, or click on the **Nextcloud Setup** button under **Actions** in the deployments list to set up Nextcloud.
+To access it, you can visit the **Nextcloud Setup** link shown in the details page, or click on the **Nextcloud Setup** button under **Actions** in the deployments list to set up Nextcloud.

 * Once you have access to the **Nextcloud AIO setup page**, you will be given a password composed of 8 words.
   * Use this password to access the **Nextcloud AIO interface page**.
   * Store this password somewhere safe.
-It's only possible to recover it by using SSH
+It's only possible to recover it by using SSH.
 * On the next page, you can add **Optionals addons** if you want.
 * Click on **Download and start containers** to start the Nextcloud instance.
 * Once the containers are properly started, you can access the Nextcloud admin login page by clicking **Open your Nextcloud**.